potassco/pddl-instances/ipc-2000/domains/schedule-adl-typed/README.md

 ## Additional Notes

-The version of the *schedule* problem without typing information was omitted.

 There exists an alternative version ([version 2][2]) of the domain ([version 1][1]), which uses a negated equality comparison.
 Version 1 was selected because it is more likely the officially used one due to its filename `domain.pddl`.